Headplate and light-blocking sleeve for 2P imaging

 The second component is a light-absorbing conical sleeve which was designed to fit with an Olympus 20x objective, and can be lowered below the rim of the implanted headplate once the animal is head-fixed under the microscope.
 Since the sleeve is designed to fit snugly underneath the rim of the headplate’s cone, it doesn’t require any extra fastening mechanisms apart from lowering it past the headplate’s rim, making it extremely quick and easy to use.
 In our experience, lowering the sleeve all the way to the base of the headplate eliminates all stray light in recordings.

 While the headplate can be produced in a range of materials, we recommend machined, anodized aluminum, which is strong enough to ensure stable imaging-compatible head fixation while still being light.
-Anodizing the headplate adds a protective layer, can reduce light scattering, and adds electrical insulation to the rest of the system, which might be desired for simultaneous electrophysiology.
+Anodizing the headplate adds a protective layer, can reduce light scattering, and adds electrical insulation to the rest of the system, which might be desirable for simultaneous electrophysiology.
 For test purposes, printing the headplate in a sturdy plastic can work well.

 The sleeve should be made in an opaque plastic, preferably one that is matte/does not reflect stray light.
 For this part, some flexibility and ‘stickiness’ are desirable.
 The flexibility allows moving the objective in the XY plane (by at least a few 100 microns) without any effect on the headplate/sleeve seal.
 The stickiness makes the sleeve adhere to the objective.
 It can be moved manually, but stays in place otherwise.
 A material with these properties is TPU (thermoplastic polyurethane).
 We print the sleeve on an FDM printer with 200μm layer height, 100% infill.